Retail Fulfillment Services: The Ultimate 2026 Guide

 Challenge #4: Handling reverse logistics

 Unfortunately, returns are a part of retail.
-Late last year, the National Retail Federation expected returns to reach $890 billion in 2024, and retailers estimated that 16.9% of their annual sales in 2024 would be returned.
+Late last year, the National Retail Federation expected returns to reach $849 billion in 2025, and retailers estimated that 16.9% of their annual sales in 2024 would be returned.

 So, who handles returns made to a retail store?
 When a brand’s item is returned to a large retailer, like Walmart or Nordstrom, the brand still incurs some of the costs and logistics.
 For example, inspection, restocking, or shipping.

-The Benefits: New channel, potential growth
+The benefits: new channel, potential growth

 It’s also a good time: According to MIT Sloan, shoppers are finding their way back to brick-and-mortar stores.
 Despite the higher growth rate of ecommerce sales, Forrester forecasts that physical retail will make up almost 80% of global retail sales in 2025, which is why more brands are expanding into retail.